koookieee/AdDetect/README.md

 ### ⚡️ Why not CNNS ?
-Convolutional Neural Networks (CNNs) are the go-to choice for image classification tasks.
-However, CNNs would not be the best choice for this.
-This is partly due to limitations in available datasets and the computational resources required for training CNNs but this isn't the only reason.
+- **Limitations in Dataset and Resources**: CNNs aren't the optimal choice due to constraints in available datasets and the computational resources required for training.

-Well, advertisements have evolved over the years and have become more complex.
-They are no longer just images or simply texts but a combination of images, text, and other elements.
+- **Complexity of Modern Advertisements**: Advertisements have evolved beyond simple images or text, now incorporating a combination of images, text, and other elements, making it challenging for CNNs to accurately interpret them.

-They are not able to capture the semantic meaning of the text let's consider the evolution of Coca-Cola advertisements over time.
+- **Semantic Understanding**: CNNs struggle to capture the semantic meaning of text within advertisements, limiting their ability to comprehend the full context and message conveyed.
-By examining the progression of their ad campaigns, we can observe the changing dynamics and complexities inherent in modern advertising

 ![alt text](Images/img.png)
 ![alt text](Images/img_2.png)